dezoito/ollama-grid-search/README.md

 [<img src="./screenshots/gridparams-animation.gif?raw=true" alt="gridparams" width="400">](./screenshots/gridparams-animation.gif?raw=true)

-The prompt will be submitted once for each of the 2 parameter selected, using the selecteed models to generate a list of responses.
+The prompt will be submitted once for each parameter **value**, for each one of the selected models, generating a set of responses.

 ## A/B Testing